 Sidley has played a major role in developing the law in this area.
 Few firms have handled as many recent precedent-setting cases involving pension plans, including ground-breaking opinions authored by the Third, Fourth, Seventh, and Ninth Circuits.

-Highly Favorable Verdict in ERISA Claims Against Bank of America
+Highly Favorable Verdict in ERISA Claims Against a Major Financial Institution

 - Sidley won dismissal of class action ERISA claims challenging a cash balance plan’s “normal retirement age.”
 The case involved complex “whipsaw,” “backloading,” lump sum benefit, and disclosure claims.

 - The Fourth Circuit held that the plan complied with ERISA and that the plan terms were adequately disclosed to participants.
-McCorkle v.
-Bank of America Corp., 688 F.3d 164 (4th Cir.
+688 F.3d 164 (4th Cir.
 2012).

 Sidley Secures Summary Judgment in $6 Billion Class Action